Unitarity of Minkowski non-local theories made explicit: Computation for a generic propagator

-\cite{gradshtein2007,https://doi.org/10.1112/plms/s2-40.1.37}.
-Even though this looks like explicit analytic answer its use is not obviously well motivated.
-The reason is that the given answer is justified for $k,q<p$ and thus requires analytic continuation to other values to cover the full domain of the integration.
-The corresponding procedure has to be studied in order to be applied for actual computations.
+One further is left with an integration over $k$ and $q$ in the first integral in (\ref{MM}).
+The domain of integration can be a bit more intuitively rewritten as $\{-k+p<q<k+p,0<k<p\}\cup\{k-p<q<k+p,k>p\}$.

+The last term in (\ref{MM}) demonstrates a not very much expected property.
+For large $p$ as long as the form-factor is an integrable function this term falls universally as $\sim 1/p^2$ irrespectively of a particular form-factor.
+We will see below that for a large class of suitable functions this makes the leading and apparently universal contribution to the amplitude.

-We present the result of the numerical computation for the two examples of non-local function.
-As the first example we take
+Proceeding by {computing the amplitudes} numerically for different form-factors $f(k^2)$ we choose the following two examples of non-local function.
+As the first example we take\footnote{Hereafter in our numerical studies we set the non-local scale to be unity.}

-being the simplest non-local function allowing for staying in perturbative regime\footnote{Hereafter in our numerical studies we set the non-local scale to be unity.}.
-Besides that we consider a more involved function which falls polynomially along the real axis while it is an exponent of entire function.
+being the simplest non-local function allowing for staying in perturbative regime \cite{Chin:2018puw}.
+Besides that we consider a more involved function which falls polynomially along the real axis while it is an exponent of an entire function.
 This function was first suggested by Tomboulis in \cite{Tomboulis:1997gg}